Scale-free tree network with an ultra-large diameter: Several significant topological parameters

 in which $D_{0}$ has the same meaning as mentioned above.
 It is clear to see that tree $\mathcal{T}^{\star}_{t}$ meets the criteria in \cite{Cohen-2003}, i.e., $D^{\star}_{t}\sim\ln|\mathcal{T}^{\star}_{t}|$.
+A similar result is shown in \cite{Jung-2002}.
 In some published papers \cite{Zhang-2010}, trees of such type are considered as models with small-world property.
 Strictly speaking, an arbitrary tree network can not be small-world mainly due to the corresponding concept, i.e., small diameter and higher clustering coefficient.
-Tree network has zero clustering coefficient.
+Tree network always has zero clustering coefficient.

-From Eqs.(\ref{eqa:MF-3-2-1}) and (\ref{eqa:MF-3-2-2}), we can also state that the both types of generative ways have significantly different impacts on structure of tree networks.
+From Eqs.(\ref{eqa:MF-2-2-1}) and (\ref{eqa:MF-2-2-2}), we can also state that both types of generative ways introduced in Section 2 have significantly different impacts on structure of tree networks.
 Intuitively, the way to create tree $\mathcal{T}_{t}$ enlarges the underlying structure of network more remarkably than that for creating tree $\mathcal{T}^{\star}_{t}$.
 Therefore, it is a useful manner in which one may build up some networked models having a quite large diameter.
-Note also that a similar operation, which makes the growth of diameter of network under consideration more rapid, has been used to construct many other networked models of great interest \cite{Zhang-2007}-\cite{Wang-2020-chaos}, including scale-free networks with both density feature and large diameter \cite{Ma-2020-PRE}.
+Note also that a similar operation, which makes the growth of diameter of network under consideration more rapid, has been used to construct many other networked models of great interest \cite{Zhang-2007}-\cite{Wang-2020-chaos}, including scale-free networks with both density feature and large diameter \cite{Ma-2020-PRE} and fractal and transfractal recursive scale-free nets \cite{Rozenfeld-2007}.
+While the proposed models in \cite{Ma-2020-PRE,Rozenfeld-2007} display some interesting properties, such as, scale-free feature, they are not treelike.
+In this paper, however, our focus is on tree networks.
+Generally speaking, this work can expend our understanding about deterministic networked models, especially, treelike networks.